 Miso Beyond Japanese Cuisine

-The domestic production and consumption of miso might be dwindling, but miso exports has increased by tenfold from 1977 to 2012, where 10,083 tons of miso are shipped around the world.
+The domestic production and consumption of miso might be dwindling, but miso exports have increased tenfold from 1977 to 2012, when 10,083 tons of miso were shipped worldwide.
 Major miso companies have also set up factories outside of Japan to reduce shipping costs while selling miso unparalleled to the quality sold in Japan.

 Major miso companies such as Marukome and Nami’s favorite Hikari Miso have played an instrumental role in expanding the accessibility of miso outside of Japan.
-The recognition of Washoku (Japanese cuisine) as an intangible cultural heritage by UNESCO in 2013 further boosted miso to the global stage.
-These various efforts have transitioned miso from the humble ingredient into a mainstream product found in supermarkets and kitchens across the world.
+Recognizing Washoku (Japanese cuisine) as an intangible cultural heritage by UNESCO in 2013 further boosted miso to the global stage.
+These various efforts have transitioned miso from a humble ingredient into a mainstream product in supermarkets and kitchens worldwide.

 Miso has been embraced by the healthy food phase in the western hemisphere and the macrobiotic community, further boosting its recognition outside of Japanese cuisine.
-But this did not leave small artisanal miso producers in the dust, as they were also able to take advantage of miso’s popularity and sell their low-tech high-quality product.
+But this did not leave small artisanal miso producers in the dust, as they could also take advantage of miso’s popularity and sell their low-tech, high-quality product.

-Many non-Japanese chefs and restaurants are also embracing the versatility and flavor potential of miso.
-The legendary French patisserie Pierre Hermé has experimented using miso in his famous macarons, releasing the white miso and chocolate macaron in 2015, followed by the white miso and lemon macaron in 2017.
-The chef and founder of the Momofuku restaurant empire David Chang slathers a compound butter with miso to many of his dishes, such as fish and chicken, roasted carrots and asparagus, and baked potatoes.
+Many non-Japanese chefs and restaurants also embrace miso’s versatility and flavor potential.
+The legendary French patisserie Pierre Hermé has experimented with using miso in his famous macarons, releasing the white miso and chocolate macaron in 2015, followed by the white miso and lemon macaron in 2017.
+The chef and founder of the Momofuku restaurant empire, David Chang, slathers a compound butter with miso on many of his dishes, such as fish and chicken, roasted carrots and asparagus, and baked potatoes.

-And of course, you’d find non-Japanese food companies joining the bandwagon by offering miso made with different grains and beans that cater to the diverse demand of customers (even Trader Joe’s has their own line of miso!)
-If you search online for miso recipes, you’ll find it used in many non-traditional recipes such as in glazes, marinades, salad dressings, and baked goods.
+And, of course, you’d find non-Japanese food companies joining the bandwagon by offering miso made with different grains and beans that cater to the diverse demand of customers (even Trader Joe’s has their line of miso!)
+If you search online for miso recipes, you’ll find them used in many non-traditional recipes, such as glazes, marinades, salad dressings, and baked goods.
 The Edokko would surely be surprised that their beloved miso has jumped over land and sea to be eaten around the globe.

 More Good Reads on Japanese Food History: